 The rotting waste then pumps greenhouse gas into the atmosphere.
 And it’s not only affecting the planet but our pockets, too.
 An average family of four is wasting around £700 worth of food every year.

-To combat this, in May 2021, the government said that by 2023, every household in England will receive separate weekly food waste collections.
+To combat this, the government said last year that by 2023, every household in England will receive separate weekly food waste collections.

 An at-home solution

-An alternative to a dedicated caddy, Insinkerator food waste disposers allow scraps to be dealt with instantly, hygienically, and in a sustainable manner, with further benefits of saving space and improving cleanliness in the kitchen.
-They fit neatly under the sink, keeping out of sight without compromising your kitchen’s look, and come in a variety of models to suit every layout, family, and lifestyle.
-They’re also designed to be maintenance free.
+An alternative to a dedicated caddy, an Insinkerator food waste disposer allows scraps to be dealt with instantly, hygienically, and ecologically.
+Other benefits include saving space and improving cleanliness in the kitchen.
+They fit neatly under the sink, keeping out of sight without compromising your kitchen’s look.
+They also come in a variety of models to suit every layout, family, and lifestyle.
+And they’re designed to be maintenance free.
 To freshen them up, grind half a lemon in the disposer and rinse with water.

 Food scraps are ground into minute particles, thanks to a system of bladeless stainless-steel grinding rings within the plug hole.
 As a result, the waste is then simply rinsed safely down the drain through your standard plumbing.